blynkkk/blynkkk.github.io/Widgets.md

 ### Color gradient

-Some display widgets have ability to select gradient.
-Gradient allows you to colorize your widgets without any coding.
+When you choose gradient, it affects the color of widget elements based on invoming values.
+For example: You set Gauge Widget with Min and Max parameters of 0-100, and choose green-yellow-red gradient.
+When hardware sends:
+- `10`, Gauge will change it's color to green color
+- `50` will change Gauge to yellow color
+- `80` will change Gauge to red color

-At the moment we provide 2 types of gradients:
+There are 2 types of gradients you can choose from:
 - Warm: Green - Orange - Red;
 - Cold: Green - Blue - Violet;

-Gradient changes color of your widget based on min/max properties.
-For example, you select warm gradient for your Level Display widget with min 0 and max 100 value.
-When value 10 comes to widget it will have green color, when value 50 comes you'll see orange color, when value 80 comes you'll see red color.

 ##Controllers
 ### Button
 Works in push or switch modes.
-Allows to send 0/1 (LOW/HIGH) values.
+Allows to send ON and OFF (LOW/HIGH) values.
 Button sends 1 (HIGH) on press and sends 0 (LOW) on release.

 <img src="https://d1bhbfzxsgnz1o.cloudfront.net/images/button.png" style="width: 77px; height:80px"/>